LovesTha/LovesTha.github.io/_posts/2015-07-11-origins-prerelease.markdown

 # Our Performance

-Onto our actual cards, we picked Green and Blue for our prerelease packs (which is a rabbit hole I'm not really interested in discussing).
+Onto our actual cards.
+We picked Green and Blue for our prerelease packs (which is a rabbit hole I'm not really interested in discussing).
 Green because Wayne loves him some nature loving fatties and Blue because it wasn't very popular and I didn't really care.
 Wayne's pack had the new